-The account is well maintained by the bankers and as per the client’s requirement, the money is automatically transferred to the account.
-The average amount which is to be kept in the savings or current account is predetermined by the customers and any amount over and excess is invested in the money market.
+The bankers well maintain the account, and as per the client’s requirement, the money automatically transfers to the account.
+Customers predetermine the average amount to be kept in the saving or current account, and any amount over and excess is invested in the money market.
 The excess amount in the sweep account is also easily liquidated.
-Sometimes there can be a situation that the amount falls short in the main account and that time the proceeds which the customers earn form the investment in the money market can be used to maintain the accounts.
-The calculations and the adjustment should be done very carefully to maximize the utility of the mechanism of this special account type.
+Sometimes there can be a situation that the amount falls short in the main account, and that time the proceeds which the customers earn form the investment in the money market can be used to maintain the accounts.
+The calculations and the adjustment should be made very carefully to maximize the utility of the mechanism of this special account type.

 Example of Sweep Account

 Let’s say, Mr. Russell opted for a sweep account facility with the bank.
 He has a savings account that has a threshold limit of $ 5,000.
 The savings account interest was approx 2 % per annum.
-On 1st December 2019, he has $ 2,000 in his account and on that, he has continued to earn a 2 % interest that year.
-On 1st January 2020, he has deposited a cheque of $ 2,000 to the bank and so now the fund in the account is $ 7,000.
-The extra amount from the threshold limit i.e. $ 2,000 will be automatically invested in the money market and by which Mr. Russell can earn a higher return on his investment compared to the savings account.
+On 1st December 2019, he has $ 2,000 in his account, and on that, he has continued to earn a 2 % interest that year.
+On 1st January 2020, he deposited a cheque of $ 2,000 to the bank and so now the fund in the account is $ 7,000.
+The extra amount from the threshold limit, i.e., $ 2,000, will be automatically invested in the money market and by which Mr. Russell can earn a higher return on his investment compared to the savings account.

 Difference between Sweep Account and Zero Balance Account

-- In a zero balance account, there is no minimum balance requirement but in case of a sweep account, there is a minimum balance requirement to continue the account.
+- In a zero balance account, there is no minimum balance requirement, but in the case of a sweep account, there is a minimum balance requirement to continue the account.

 - The function of the zero balance account is to consolidate the cash balances of other accounts in a single entry for the clients.
-On the other hand, the sweep account helps to make the investment of the excess money that is lying in the savings or current account of the customer to help them earn a higher return from the market.
+On the other hand, the sweep account helps to invest the excess money that is lying in the savings or current account of the customer to help them earn a higher return from the market.

-- The zero balance account disburses all the money from its account at the day end and thus making it the balance zero whereas a minimum amount is required at any point in time in case of the sweep account to be in the function.
+- The zero balance account disburses all the money from its account at the day end and thus making it the balance zero.
+Whereas, a minimum amount is required at any point in time in case of the sweep account.

 - This account transfers the excess fund automatically as per the client’s requirement.